-The Airport Emergency Operations Center located within the CKIA conference room will be activated for all aircraft accidents and all other emergency situations as directed by the Airport Manager CKIA.
-The AEOC will be manned by pertinent CIAA Personnel and the appropriate representatives of emergency response agencies.
-The AEOC will act in support of the on-scene commander at the Incident Command Post for aircraft accidents/ incidents.
-The appropriate computers, monitors, radio equipment and internet access must be readily available 24 hours a day at this location.
-All equipment will be inspected monthly by Airport Operations personnel.
+The AEOC located within the ORIA Training room will be activated for all aircraft accidents and all other emergency situations as directed by the CEO CIAA or his designate.
+The AEOC will be manned by CIAA senior managers or in their absence the senior person available from their section.
+It will act in support of the on-scene commander at the Incident Command Post for aircraft accidents/ incidents.
+The appropriate computers, monitors, fax machines, radio equipment and internet access must be readily available 24 hours a day at this location.
+All equipment will be inspected monthly by Airport Safety Office personnel.